-Up Helly Aa 2022 – Shetland’s Winter Festival
+Up Helly Aa 2023 by Air – Shetland’s Winter Festival

 A wander through the streets of Lerwick is normally a quiet, peaceful experience, but take a walk there at the end of January and it’s quite likely that you will bump into a squad of very large, very bearded Vikings, resplendent in gleaming chain-mail and winged helmets.